Hedge239/Hedge239/README.md

-Hi,
+## Hello Traveler!

-I like coding,
+I'm a person, *at least that is what I am told*,

-I do a bit of everything,
+I like to do a bit of everything,

-Back to work I go!
+Now go and explore the things I most likely made on an impulse!